LailaSumiyaKhan/shopping-cart/README.md

 # How to run locally

+- Download the code as zip file from the [https://github.com/LailaSumiyaKhan/shopping-cart](repository) by clicking on the `<> Code` button and then clicking on `Download ZIP`.
+- Extract the zip file.
+- Open windows command prompt in the root folder.
+- Run `npm install` command.
+Make sure you have `node` and `npm` installed.
-Runs the app in the development mode.\
+- Run `npm start` command.
+This will run the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- Open [http://localhost:3000](http://localhost:3000) to view it in your browser.